Central Checkout systems

 For space standards, the systems support the ESA/CCSDS Telemetry and Telecommand Packet Standards and the ESA Packet Utilization Standard.

-Terma is also able to fully support the product in the field and has developed high quality user training material and user documentation.
+We are also able to fully support the product in the field and have developed high quality user training material and user documentation.

-The system has been developed by learning from experiences over the last 35 years.
-Therefore, the system is well tuned to the user needs and provides a highly intuitive environment such that learning the system is not an arduous task.
+The system has been developed by learning from experiences over the last 45 years.
+Therefore, the system is well tuned to the user needs and provides a highly intuitive environment so that learning the system is not an arduous task.

 The central checkout system is built from a suite of software tools and can run on a variety of machines without software modifications – allowing any system to be “right-sized” for a specific case.